IncogOwl/cse15l-lab-reports/lab-report-1-week-2.md

 Now that we are ready to go, here are the pieces of code you will need to write to connect to the server.

-1. `$ ssh cs15lwi22zz@ieng6.ucsd.edu` (replace the zz with the three letters you find in your own login details, refer above for more details)
+1. `ssh cs15lwi22zz@ieng6.ucsd.edu` (replace the zz with the three letters you find in your own login details, refer above for more details)
 2. If it's your first time accessing the server, you will get a message.
 There is no need to worry, just enter yes.
 ```
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.